kuranov/minesweeper-ts/README.md

 ## Minesweeper: ReactJS\<TypeScript>

 Implementation of classic computer game using `ReactJS`, `TypeScript` and `SASS`

 ## Game Elements

 On the game screen player see:

-* *Panel* — on top of the screen, contains information about available flags amount and start menu button
+* *Panel* — on top of the screen, contains information about available flags amount and start menu button;
-* *Menu* — form with main game parameters and start button
+* *Menu* — form with main game parameters and start button;
-* *Minefield* — main game area with tiles
+* *Minefield* — main game area with tiles;
-* *Tile* — closed by default area, needed to reveal by user
+* *Tile* — closed by default area, needed to be revealed by player.

 ## Features

 Board is configurable width, height and mines number.

-The board supports dimentions up 300x300.
+The board supports dimentions up to 300x300.

-Game displays an indication of the number of remaining flags above the board.
+Display an indication of the number of remaining flags above the board.

 Click on cell reveals the value underneath it:
 * If it is a mine, you lose;